typelevel/cats/docs/src/main/tut/semigroupk.md

 You'll notice that instead of declaring `one` as `Some(1)`, I chose `Option(1)`, and I added an explicit type declaration for `n`.
-This is because there aren't typeclass instances for Some or None, but for Option.
+This is because there aren't type class instances for Some or None, but for Option.
 If we try to use Some and None, we'll get errors:

 ```tut:nofail